ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_minutes/Beacon-Strategic-Meeting-Minutes-2019.md

 ## {{ page.title }}

-The meeting minutes archive of the 2019 "strategic Beacon calls" can be accessed below.
+The meeting minutes archive of the 2019 "Strategic Beacon calls" can be accessed below.

 <!--more-->